'Dune' takes prizes as BAFTA film awards salute Ukraine

 LONDON (AP) — Sci-fi epic “Dune” took four early prizes from a field-leading 11 nominations as the British Academy Film Awards returned Sunday with a live, black-tie ceremony after a pandemic-curtailed event in 2021.

-Krishnendu Majumdar, chairman of the British Film Academy, known as BAFTA, opened the show with a message of support for Ukraine.
+British film academy chairman Krishnendu Majumdar opened the show, hosted by Australian actor-comedian Rebel Wilson, with a message of support for Ukraine.

 “We stand in solidarity with those who are bravely fighting for their country and we share their hope for a return to peace,” he said.